© Crown copyright 2020

 - considerations under the no-obstruction condition, in particular considering the needs of disabled people;

 - any other temporary measures in place that may be relevant to the proposal, for example, the reallocation of road space.
 This could include pedestrianised streets and any subsequent reallocation of this space to vehicles;

-- whether there are other permanent street furniture or structures in place on the footway that already reduce access;
+- whether there are other permanent street furniture or fixed structures in place on the footway that already reduce access; and

 - other users of the space, for example if there are high levels of pedestrian or cycle movements.

 Yes.
 When they grant a licence, local authorities may impose reasonable conditions whether or not they are published upfront.
-There is an expectation these will be supported by a clear justification for the need of a condition which is in addition to any published local conditions.
+There is an expectation these will be supported by a clear justification for the need of a condition, such as evidence raised during the consultation, which is in addition to any published local conditions.
 Conditions might, for example, limit the maximum number of chairs and tables, or type of furniture, time and days of operation with justification for this.

 The government has published the COVID-19 Secure: safer public places guidance, which provides owners and operators of public spaces with information and examples of measures that may be undertaken to adapt and manage public spaces in order to help social distancing.

 When considering the minimum width needed for clear access, authorities and applicants will need to take into account any social distancing measures in place and ensure that these distancing measures are also applied to allow for safe passing of highway users and for the safety of any customers using the furniture, and any other likely users of the area.